• Skip to primary navigation

 Texture: Try to find ones that are firm and compact, not puffy or soft with wilted outer leaves.

 Quality: Purchasing them fresh and good quality also helps to ensure higher nutrition values.
-(I also try to find organic when possible.)
+(I also try to find organic whenever possible.)

 Customizing